multicom-toolbox/DNCON2/README.md

 Installation Notes
 --------------------------------------------------------------------------------------
-- The primary reason for testing our system in Ubuntu is becasue the tool 'FreeContact' is easier to install in a Debian system.
+- We tested in Ubuntu becasue the tool 'FreeContact' is easier to install in a Debian system.
 If you would like to install DNCON2 in some other operating systems, first test if 'FreeContact' can be installed in it.
-If, for some reason, you do not have a Ubuntu machine, and cannot install FreeContact, with just a few code updates you can skip using the too.
-You will get just slightly less precise results.
+If, for some reason, you do not have a Ubuntu machine, and cannot install FreeContact, you can still use DNCON2.
+With just a few code updates you can skip using the FreeContact.
+You will get slightly less precise results.
 - Updated versions of Databases and Programs 'may' generate better results, but we recommend initial installation with the versions suggested here.
 We haven't rigorously tested new versions of third-party programs and newer databases.
 - Since these installation steps are for a 64-bit machine, for installing some of the programs, your links may be different.
 Please refer to appropriate third-party websites.
 - For verifying your installation, use the results in the scripts and outputs in the dry-run directory.
 In the dry-run directory we provide input, output, and log files of DNCON2 execution for three sequences - 3e7u, T0866, and T0900.